- Home to LMIC

 - Motor Vehicle and Parts Dealers (NAICS 441)

 - Building Material and Garden Supply Stores (NAICS 444)

 - Gasoline Stations (NAICS 447)

 - Sporting Goods, Hobby, Musical Instrument and Book Stores (NAICS 451)

-A gain of 259 employees, the most for any of the subsectors with increases in all three categories, helped fuel Gasoline Stations’ growth.
-Eight establishments were added (4.1 percent), and annual pay rose by $676 (3.6 percent).
-Establishments in this subsector sell automotive fuels and automotive oils.
+A gain of 181 employees, the most for any subsectors with increases in all three categories, helped fuel Gasoline Stations’ growth.
+It surpassed all other Retail Trade subsectors in establishment gains with the addition of 10 establishments.
+Annual pay rose by $609 (a 3.2 percent increase).
+Industries in this subsector sell automotive fuels and automotive oils.
 They may sell these products along with convenience store items.
-Automotive repair services may also be provided.

-Average annual pay rose for all subsectors except Nonstore Retailers (NAICS 454).
-This subsector’s pay fell by 3.1 percent (a loss of $1,355 over the year), but still kept its spot as the second-highest paying subsector at $42,813.
+Nonstore Retailers (NAICS 454) lost 58 workers (a 4.3 percent decline) and establishments remained unchanged at 201.
+Annual pay increased by $1,733, the second biggest numerical increase among subsectors.
+It once again kept its spot as the second-highest paying Retail Trade subsector, behind only Motor and Vehicle Parts Dealers.
 Nonstore Retailers sell merchandise through infomercials, direct-response advertising, catalogs, door-to-door sales and in-home demonstrations.
-Establishments include vending machine operations, home delivery sales, party plan sales, street vending (excluding food), electronic shopping and mail order houses.
+Establishments include vending machine operations, home delivery sales, party plan sales, street vending (excluding food) and mail order houses.